 If your baby uses a pacifier for too long, it can lead to abnormal tooth development and dental issues in their developing mouths.
-Here, our children's dentist explain the pros and cons of pacifiers.
+Here, our children's dentist explains the pros and cons of pacifiers.

 For young babies who need some extra soothing, pacifiers can provide comfort and reassurance.
 In the early stages, pacifiers can also be good for strengthening oral muscles and reflexes.